 Improved knowledge of Ra sorption to common soil and sedimentary solids and with different background solutions is required to decipher Ra mobility and predict total activities within natural waters.
 This understanding can also aid in interpreting Ra isotopic ratios used to trace sources of Ra and understand groundwater movement.
-The objectives of this study were to therefore: 1) examine and compare low-activity Ra adsorption to ferrihydrite, goethite, and Na-montmorillonite—minerals known or inferred to control Ra transport over a range of solution conditions found in soils and aquifers—and pyrite, a mineral commonly found within reduced and anoxic soils and sediments, 2) examine the impact of individual and mixtures of cations on Ra sorption, 3) evaluate the accuracy of common metal ion surface complexation models (SCMs) for predicting Ra sorption to these materials for differing solution conditions, and 4) use SCMs as a quantitative means for comparing the extent of Ra adsorption between different minerals and geochemical conditions.
+The objectives of this study were to therefore: 1) examine and compare low-activity Ra adsorption to ferrihydrite, goethite, and Na-montmorillonite—minerals known or inferred to control Ra transport over a range of solution conditions found in soils and aquifers—and pyrite, a mineral commonly found within reduced and anoxic soils and sediments, 2) examine the impact of individual and mixtures of cations on Ra sorption 4) use surface complexation modeling (SCM) as a quantitative means for comparing the extent of Ra adsorption between different minerals and geochemical conditions, and evaluate their accuracy for predicting Ra sorption under different solution conditions.
 Generally, we find the greatest extent of Ra sorption to occur with sodium montmorillonite at low ionic strength and over a wide range of pH values.
 However, Ra sorption to Na-montmorillonite is extremely sensitive to both total ionic strength, and specific cations in solution with Ra.
 In contrast, pH controls sorption iron (hydr)oxides, with increasing pH enhancing sorption, but background cations do not affect Ra sorption as strongly as with sodium montmorillonite.
-Appreciable quantities of Ra sorb to pyrite over all tested solution conditions, and exhibited minimal sensitivity to solution composition, with the exception of treatments using high ionic strength solutions.
+Appreciable quantities of Ra sorb to pyrite over all tested solution conditions, with the exception of treatments using high ionic strength solutions.
 Lastly, we find that common SCM thermodynamic constants are useful for providing a quantitative comparison of Ra sorption to different minerals under similar geochemical conditions, but are poor predictors of Ra adsorption when conditions (e.g. pH, ionic strength) are altered.

 Materials and Methods